 Tying this sort of investment return on to your life insurance policy allows you to have a savings structure linked with your simple single monthly premium payment – essentially earning you money on your life insurance product.

 Far more prevalent across the UK are endowment policies.
 Similar in many ways to dividend paying participating whole of life cover, endowment policies allow the insurer to take part of your monthly premiums and invest them in multiple ways.

-For more information on endowment policies, read our article on the subject, or give one of our expert financial advisors a call.
+For more information on endowment policies, read our article on the subject.

 Of course, with any sort of investment policy, there is an amount of financial risk, and you should always understand the terms of your cover and what risk is involved before going ahead.

 At their most basic, premiums are calculated on:

 The risk involved in your life insurance (age, health etc.)

 Any additional benefits, such as endowment investment or dividends

 The length of your insurance term

 They are then usually paid for the entire length of the term, although some whole of life policies will offer an early end to premium payment yet continue the cover until death.